 Around the Old Market area, you’ll find the best selection of spots to eat plus some super cheap street food stalls.
 We highly recommend the dishes at Cafe Malay and for dessert the delicious homemade ice cream at Wonderland next door.

 The main attractions close by include the various pepper farms where the famous Kampot Pepper is grown.
 It’s used by top chefs the world over as this tiny area of Cambodia is said to produce some of the purest pepper in the world.
 Around 20km to the east of town is La Plantation which offers short tours for free in the hope you’ll buy some of it’s finest pepper products.

 It’s also worth a trip up to the Bokor Hill Station Mountain to see the spookily abandoned church, hotel and casino.
 However, the area is being redeveloped to with a shiny new casino so don’t leave it too long before you visit.

 Just a few kilometres east along the coast from Kampot sits the peaceful town of Kep.
 Confusing for visitors due to the lack of any kind of centre, Kep is more of a spread out collection of dwellings close to the shoreline.
 There’s no party scene to speak of here but it’s the place to head if you’re looking for a relaxing few days in a hammock.

 Sihanoukville and Koh Rong

-Perched on a peninsula jutting out into the Gulf of Thailand are the scattered beaches of Sihanoukville with the town center found just inland.
+Perched on a peninsula jutting out into the Gulf of Thailand are the scattered beaches of Sihanoukville with the town centre found just inland.
 Most visitors will head here for some beach time or to simply catch the ferry to Koh Rong or the other offshore islands.